Overview of New Jersey Uncontested Divorce Timeline

 First, this type of agreement must be legally sufficient.
 In other words, the manner in which the document is drafted must meet the requirements of New Jersey law.
 (This is yet another reason why hiring an attorney is appropriate even when by all accounts a particular marriage dissolution case appears to be uncontested.

 Second, a settlement agreement must be comprehensive.
 The agreement must address all matters at issue in a particular marriage dissolution proceeding.Marriage Dissolution Hearing

 Once a settlement agreement is executed between the parties, a divorce case can be schedule for a marriage dissolution hearing.
 During the hearing, a judge will confirm that the parties have satisfied all legal requirements associated with a settlement agreement.
 Assuming everything is in order, the court will grant a divorce and include a marital settlement agreement within the final divorce decree in the case.

 Whether you already know your divorce will be contested, or if you have hopes that you and your spouse will be able to reach an agreement to settle your marriage dissolution case, the legal team at the Law Offices of Peter Van Aulen is here to assist you.
-We can schedule an initial consultation with you by calling our firm at (201) 845-7400.
-There is no charge for an initial consultation with an experienced divorce attorney from our firm.
+We can schedule a free initial consultation with you by calling our firm at (201) 845-7400.